larsniem/keyshot-scripting-debugging/README.md

     pydevd.stoptrace()
 ````

-   - Running the script and the PyCharm remote debugging server is not avialable results in an exception.
+   - Running the script and the PyCharm remote debugging server is not available results in an exception.
    - "suspend" ensures the debugger works probably and stops at calling "settrace".
 As a result of setting it to False breakpoints may won't hit everytime...
    - You should make sure the script disconnects from the PyCharm debugging server when exits.
 So use "try" and "finally" to ensure this.
 Otherwise rerunning the script will may not hit breakpoints anymore.

 6. Start the remote debugging server in PyCharm and run the script to debug in Keyshot.
 Now the breakpoints should be hitted.

+## Still known Issues
+This works kind of Debugging about 80% of the times you try debugging, in the other cases the script runs without hitting Breakpoints.
+But when it does not hit any Breakpoints it will show this behaviour likely multiple times.
+Things like restarting the debugging server, closing and reopening the Scripting Window in Keyshot seem to help here.